Model feature language (MFL)#

 ABSORPTION

-Absorption rate (instantaneous, first order, zero order, sequential zero order first order)
+Absorption rate (instantaneous, first order, zero order, sequential zero order first order and Weibull)

 ELIMINATION